 Our kiln fired glass products can incorporate various combinations of cast slump glass, etched (sandblasted) glass, ColorFuse™ technology, PermaCoat, MetalliCoat, and LED backlighting for a unique and durable finish, delivering strength and easy cleanup properties in a wide variety of applications such as:

-Our custom glass can create an aquatic or nautical look or accentuate an existing one, which makes it a fantastic choice for poolside, patio, or deck use.
-Glass can also help transform an ordinary urban setting into a virtual natural wonderland.
+Our custom glass countertops can create an aquatic or nautical effect or accentuate an existing one, which makes it a fantastic choice for poolside, patio, or deck use.
+Glass countertops can also help transform an ordinary urban setting into a virtual natural wonderland.
 For commercial use, many seafood and sushi restaurants have hired us to help create such a setting.

 If you prefer an ultra-sleek modern look, we are experts at that too.
 Pretty much any angle, curve, or contour is possible as long as the dimensions are within our maximum specs.
 Looking to create a space age James Bond atmosphere?
 We can do that!